Parable: Parables of Jesus

 Medieval interpreters of the Bible often treated Jesus' parables as allegories, with symbolic correspondences found for every element in his parables.
 But modern scholars, beginning with Adolf Jülicher, regard their interpretations as incorrect.
-Jülicher viewed some of Jesus’ parables as similitudes (extended similes or metaphors) with three parts: a picture part (Bildhälfte), a reality part (Sachhälfte), and a tertium comparationis.
-Jülicher held that Jesus' parables are intended to make a single important point, and most recent scholarship agrees.
+Jülicher viewed some of Jesus' parables as similitudes (extended similes or metaphors) with three parts: a picture part (Bildhälfte), a reality part (Sachhälfte), and a tertium comparationis.
+Jülicher held that Jesus' parables are intended to make a single important point.

 Gnostics suggested that Jesus kept some of his teachings secret within the circle of his disciples and that he deliberately obscured their meaning by using parables.
 For example, in Mark 4:11–12:

 The idea that coded meanings in parables would only become apparent when a listener had been given additional information or initiated into a higher set of teachings is supported by The Epistle of Barnabas, reliably dated between AD 70 to 132: For if I should write to you concerning things immediate or future, ye would not understand them, because they are put in parables.
 So much then for this.

 Another important component of the parables of Jesus is their participatory and spontaneous quality.
 Often, but not always, Jesus creates a parable in response to a question from his listeners or an argument between two opposing views.

-This style, often associated with the Socratics, endeared Jesus to the populations where he taught.
+To the educated Greco-Roman audience, Jesus’ use of parables was reminiscent of many famous oratory styles like the Socratic method.
+As a literary work, the Gospel authorship depict the various groups that question Jesus about his teachings, to the role an interlocutor has in the Socratic Dialogues of Plato.

+Similarly, the rhetorical style of the Roman Senator and lawyer Cicero (which remained highly regarded after his death by many famous orators) was known for its use of a seemingly unrelated anecdote that demonstrates in its conclusion some insight pertaining to the current topic of the discussion.